sony/nnabla-nas/README.md

 You can then build the documentation by running ``make <format>`` from the ``docs/`` folder.
 Run ``make`` to get a list of all available output formats.

-## Contribution

-Please read [CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License